 What need is DEQ trying to address?

+In 2011, EQC adopted rules substantively identical to the federal greenhouse gas permitting rules.
+The 2014 Supreme Court decision invalidates EPA’s authority to impose the federal greenhouse gas permitting requirements.
+Oregon’s rules were not affected by the Supreme Court’s decision and remain in effect, whereas for EPA and many states, the Court’s ruling took effect immediately.

-DEQ seeks to address three primary issues with the temporary rules:
+DEQ seeks to address three primary issues with the proposed temporary rules:

-The existing rules add to the uncertainty about permitting requirements for greenhouse gases that affected facilities and DEQ must deal with until final action on this issue is taken in early 2015;
+Oregon’s existing rules add to the uncertainty about permitting requirements for greenhouse gases that affected facilities and DEQ must deal with until final action on this issue is taken by EQC in early 2015;

 The existing rules may cause harm to DEQ because they send a signal that DEQ is unwilling to take timely and appropriate action to prevent unnecessary costs; and

-Due to timing of the permitting requirements, a small number of facilities may incur costs in 2014 that will ultimately be wasted if Oregon’s final rules follow the Supreme Court ruling.
+Due to timing of the permitting requirements in existing rules, a small number of facilities may incur costs in 2014 that will ultimately be wasted if Oregon’s final rules in 2015 follow the Supreme Court ruling.

 DEQ is in the process of evaluating public comments on permanent rule amendments that DEQ plans to present to EQC for decision in 2015.